-Pi Day celebrates the mathematical constant π (pi) or 3.141592653... .
-Pi is the ratio between the circumference (the distance around the circle) and diameter (the distance through the center of the circle).
-Pi is a constant, therefore it will be the same for circles of all sizes.
-Pi is a special number due to its infinite and patternless nature, meaning that the digits after the decimal point never repeat themselves in a specific order.
+Pi Day celebrates the mathematical constant π (pi), 3.141592653...
+Pi is the ratio of a circle's circumference to its diameter.
+The circumference of a circle is defined as its arc length while the diameter is defined as the longest chord of the circle.
+Pi is a special number due to its infinite and pattern-less nature.
+This means that the digits after the decimal point never repeat themselves in a specific pattern.

 Pi Day Facts & Quotes

 Pi Day Top Events and Things to Do